YJLCV/Guard-Net/README.md

 ------

-The code of the paper Guard-Net.
-The original paper is currently under review.
+The code of the paper [Guard-Net](https://ieeexplore.ieee.org/abstract/document/10433888).

 ## Installation
 ------